Animals of Kilimanjaro

 Climbers hoping to spot elephants during their trek should choose the Rongai route, as the trail crosses the northern side of the mountain where elephants are more likely to be spotted.
-If you’re climbing by another route, you are still likely to see plenty of exotic animals as you climb the great Mount Kilimanjaro!
-Various monkeys, antelope, exotic cats and highland animals are all commonly seen during Kilimanjaro treks.
-Here, we share some of our guest’s favorite animals seen during Kilimanjaro climbs.
+If you’re climbing by another route, you are still likely to see plenty of exotic animals that live on mount Kilimanjaro.
+Various monkeys, antelope, exotic cats, and highland animals are all commonly seen during Kilimanjaro treks.

 What animals can one see on Kilimanjaro?

 More animals live in the lush tropical rainforests at the base of Kilimanjaro than reside in the highlands, this is because of access to water and food.
 As your group climbs higher, the less wildlife will be present around you.
 All animals in National Parks of Tanzania are completely free to roam, meaning any animals spotted on Kilimanjaro are definitely ‘wild’.
 Thankfully, your team will not come across any dangerous lions or predators during your climb!
 You are more likely to see a shy species of antelope, Abbott’s Duiker, or chattering monkeys throughout your climb.
 Here are eight of our favorite animals spotted on Kilimanjaro.